An annual senior health and wellness fair is scheduled Friday at Reeves Community Center in Mount Airy from 9 a.m. until noon.

 In addition, Liberty Home Care, Beltone Hearing Care Centers, the N.C.
 Division of Services for the Deaf and Hard of Hearing, Pain MD, Northern Hospital of Surry County, Northern Wellness and Fitness Center, Delp Chiropractic, Choice Physical Therapy, DePaul Twelve Oaks, Home Instead Senior and SHIIP (the Senior Health Insurance Information Program).

-A representative of the Yadkin Valley Senior Games will be on hand Friday to assist senior adults in registering for this year’ games that will begin in May.
-The registration cost is $10.
+A representative of Yadkin Valley Senior Games also will be available to assist senior adults in registering for the Senior Games that begin in May.
+The cost for this is $10.